The Weather at

 IS ARMIDALE’S CLIMATE BECOMING WARMER?
 Go to the bottom of this page for the 126 year Armidale temperature graph.

-SNOW IMAGES - Click on the link below to see a gallery of snow photographs taken in various locations on the Northern Tablelands over the last 30 years:
+SNOW IMAGES - Gallery of snow photographs taken in various locations on the Northern Tablelands over the last 30 years:

 Snow images 1984 to 2015.